 The seventh preset is the “Quick bread” mode, which will make breads which use baking powder or baking soda in the recipe.
 This mode generally cooks the bread in around half the time, but opinions differ as to weather this kind of bread tastes better than tradition yeast bread.
 The eighth preset is for “Jam”, which is a common feature on bread machines these days.
 All you need to do is insert your raw ingredients, then you are left with a nice bit of jam after around an hour.
 The ninth preset is for “Dough”, which can make all kinds of dough such as for bread rolls.
 The dough is mixed, kneaded and then risen slightly so it is ready to go straight into the oven afterwards.
 The tenth preset is “Pizza dough”, which is slightly different from the “Dough” preset as it does not mix it for long and it has a shorter rise period to make the ideal pizza dough.
 The eleventh preset is “Rapid”, which takes off roughly an hour of cooking time when it is used to make white, wholewheat, french, or sweet bread.
 The resulting bread will be a bit denser than normal bread however, so make sure you keep that in mind.
 The twelfth cooking preset is the “Bake” mode.
 If you think your bread needs a bit more cooking time, then you can use this mode to give it a longer bake.
 This can be done in ten minute increments, and at temperatures ranging from 200F – 375F.
 The thirteenth setting is the “Personal” preset.
 We talked about this briefly earlier, and this is where you have the option to make your own recipe presets and store up to five of them.
 This is very handy, especially if you like your bread cooked a very specific way.
 Lastly we have the “Custom Program”, which allows you to alter the presets of all the recipes listed above?
 Think you bread needs longer cooking time on the “White” preset?
 No problem, simple alter the “White” presets baking time and you have your own custom designed recipe.

-If you want a pdf copy of the user manual, then you can find one using this link.
+If you want a pdf copy of the user manual, then you can find one using.